remoteintech/remote-jobs/company-profiles/freeletics.md

 ## Company blurb

-[Freeletics](https://www.freeletics.com/en/) is building successful number 1 in Europe mobile application for high intensity interval trainings (HIIT).
-It has an enourmous success and is being recognized by many fitness trainers.
+[Freeletics](https://www.freeletics.com/en/) is building a successful number 1 in Europe mobile application for high-intensity interval training (HIIT).
+It has an enormous success and is being recognized by many fitness trainers.

 ## Company size